Research Science Institute

 The Research Science Institute (RSI) is an international summer research program for high school students.
-RSI is sponsored by the Center for Excellence in Education (CEE) and hosted by the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
-RSI brings together the top STEM talent from around the world for the opportunity to conduct original scientific research, cost-free, for six weeks during the summer before their final year of high school.
+Sponsored by the Center for Excellence in Education (CEE) and hosted by the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts, RSI brings together top STEM talent from around the world to conduct original scientific research.
+The six-week program is fully funded and cost-free for attendees, who participate during the summer before their final year of high school.

 History

 The Research Science Institute was founded in 1984 by Admiral H.G.
-Rickover, known as the "Father of the Nuclear Navy," and Joann P. DiGennaro.
-It was originally called the "Rickover Science Institute" until the 1986 session, when it was renamed to its current name.
-The original name is also the source of the nickname of RSI attendees, "Rickoids".
+Rickover, known as the "Father of the Nuclear Navy," and CEE President Joann P. DiGennaro.
+It was originally called the "Rickover Science Institute" until the 1986 session, when it was given its current name.
+The program's original name is the source of the enduring nickname for RSI attendees: "Rickoids".

+Although the institute convened at various locations in its early history—including concurrent bi-coastal programs in 1990 and 2004 at institutions like UC San Diego, The George Washington University, and Caltech—it is most strongly associated with MIT, where it has been hosted nearly every summer.
+Over the decades, the program has cultivated a highly distinguished alumni network, with former Rickoids frequently returning as counselors, academic staff, and mentors.
+The program's Distinguished Lecture Series regularly features notable figures in STEM, including Nobel laureates, Fields Medalists, and prominent technology founders.